Minnesota Fats: Pool Legend: Reception

 GamePro gave the Genesis version a generally negative review.
 While they praised the "authentic" sound effects and the story mode, they commented that the overhead view makes the balls look small and flat, all the available music tracks are elevator music, and the controls are imprecise.
 Next Generation, in contrast, said Minnesota Fats improved upon the already excellent original Side Pocket by adding new modes and the ability to play eight-ball, "the staple of any pool game that was mysteriously absent in the original."
 They added that the cue-ball shaped cursor is more accurate, the physics are more realistic, and the opponent AI, while prone to making miraculous shots and missing easy ones, provides an overall decent challenge.
-They deemed it "easily the best pool game for a home system - though it still can't beat a smokey bar", and gave it 3 out of 5 stars.
-Acao Games gave it 4 out of 5 circles.
+They deemed it "easily the best pool game for a home system – though it still can't beat a smokey bar", and gave it 3 out of 5 stars.
+Ação Games gave it 4 out of 5 circles.

 On release, Famicom Tsūshin scored the Sega Saturn version of the game at 28 out of 40.
-GamePro panned the game, calling it "a slow, plodding CD with clumsy controls."
+GamePro panned the game, calling it "a slow, plodding CD with clumsy controls".
 They particularly criticized that shots which would be easy to make in real life often don't come off in the game, and that the graphics are restricted to a single view with no close-ups or switchable camera points.
 The review made some odd errors: it refers to the original Side Pocket as a Sega CD game, and states that the story mode climaxes in a duel with Minnesota Fats (true of the Genesis version, but not the Saturn version).
-Next Generation also panned this version in a brief review published over a year after the game, summarizing it as "some poorly written and acted FMV clips of Minnesota Fats around what is nothing more than a top-down, 16-bit pool game".
+Next Generation also criticized this version in a brief review published over a year after the game, summarizing it as "some poorly written and acted FMV clips of Minnesota Fats around what is nothing more than a top-down, 16-bit pool game".
 The reviewer scored it 1 out of 5 stars.